zommerfelds/remote-control-for-android/README.md

 This project consists of two parts:
  * The Android Remote Control server library (Python)
  * The Android Remote Control client app (Java)

+Note: currently, the Android client uses a pretty old version of the Android SDK

 This software is licenced under the GNU GPL 3 (see COPYING.txt for more information)